For condo buyers

 your unit.

 Our condo inspection is tailored to the realities of condominium ownership.
-We verify everything that falls under your responsibility as an owner, and we assess visible signs of problems in common areas.
+We observe each accessible component that falls under your responsibility as an owner, and we assess visible signs of problems in common areas.

 Unit plumbing — Fixtures, water pressure, drainage, water heater (if private), visible connections